 Career and Employment Services (CES) supports students as they align themselves with opportunities leading to creative, productive, and satisfying professional lives.
 CES engages with students from their first day on campus to help them acquire the skills, experiences, and contacts necessary for building a meaningful career after college.

 Career development is a process.
-It is never too early for your student to begin exploring careers and building job-searching skills.
-We invite you to refer your student to the distinctive resources, partnerships, and opportunities available through CES, including:
+It's never too early for your student to explore careers and build job-search skills.
+Refer your student to the distinctive resources, partnerships, and opportunities available through CES, including:

 - Comprehensive resources at every stage in students’ career development, from internships to part-time, summer, work-study, and full-time employment

-- Career advising based on individual interests and goals to help students perfect resumes, practice interviewing skills, and devise personalized strategies for career development or a job search
+- Career advising based on individual interests and goals to help students perfect resumes, practice interview skills, and devise personalized strategies for career development or a job search

 - Programming and events targeted at helping students explore potential career paths, prepare for professional situations, connect with alumni and employers, and more

-- An exclusive online database of local and national internships designed to advance success in securing best-fit positions
+- Databases of local and national internships designed to advance success in securing best-fit positions

 - An active network of alumni from a variety of professions who participate in career programs and are available to consult with students about careers and graduate schools

 Encourage your student to get to know CES people and resources!